05sanjaykumar/Spotify-Clone/README.md

 # Spotify-Clone
 To be Noted: I have used Spotify Images and logo, I am using this for only educational purpose.
 I am not publishing this any where or in any other commericial platforms for money.

-Special Thanks for "Code with Harry"
+Special Thanks to "Code with Harry"

 Even though this is the clone that I have learned from "Code with Harry".
 I undestood how to use Fetch, and Async functions, etc in javascript.
 I have also added auto play by myself.
 Add more reposiveness to the website.
 I after watching the video once, I did by myself.
 I didn't inculde few features that "Code with harry" included.
 But This is a "dynamic" and fully functional Wesbites.